SFPC/detroit/mission-principles.md

 # Mission and principles for organizing an off-site session

-* work in progress.
-Deadline October 1st, 2019 *
+*Work in progress until October 1st, 2019*

 Mission statement and pedagogical principles for School for Poetic Computation session in a remote location.
 This guide was written by Taeyoon Choi with Melanie Hoff, Lauren Gardner, for the Poetic Computation: Detroit session in 2019.
-The session was organized by Taeyoon Choi, Lauren Gardner, Melanie Hoff, Neta Bomani in partnership with The Talking Dolls, in collaboration with The Room Project, Detroit Community Technology Project, and supported by the Knight Foundation.
+The session was organized by SFPC: Taeyoon Choi, Lauren Gardner, Melanie Hoff, Neta Bomani in partnership with The Talking Dolls, in collaboration with The Room Project, Detroit Community Technology Project, and supported by the Knight Foundation.
 The guide can be edited for another location and community.

 ![](https://github.com/SFPC/detroit/blob/master/images/DSC06085.jpg?raw=true)